JacekPardyak/r-py-jl-inkscape/README.md

-# impoRt
+# R & Python Import Extensions for Inkscape

-impoRt is an Inkscape extension for executing R scripts from Inkscape to represent the resulting R plot inside the Inkscape canvas.
+Inkscape extensions for executing R/Py scripts from Inkscape to represent the resulting R/Py plot inside the Inkscape canvas.

 # Requirements

-Strictly R and Inkscape must be installed on the platform.
+R or Python and Inkscape should be installed on the platform.
+On Windows Inkscape come with own Python installation but installation of new packages there is restricted.
+It is very likely you have your own executable which need to specified in extension file `py_import_windows.py`.
+I'm using `reticulate`

 # Extension set up